postback/beschermcomite-doodle/README.md

 * ~Rename some models to English (from dutch): postjes, for example; also some params like klas, leerling, ...~
 * ~Remove redundant pieces of code, including all old assets (css, js, ...)~
 * Some UX changes are needed too (the schedule is still bare bones and maybe not so easy to use)
-* Sort volunteers/applications by last added, descending
+* ~Sort volunteers/applications by last added, descending~
 * Also allow some mass editing of volunteers
-* Add a honeypot
+* ~Add a honeypot~
-* Get it to work with SASS and a build flow
+* ~Get it to work with SASS and a build flow (note: not needed as the assets:precompile seems to be a task on heroku)~
-* Also Heroku requires pre-compiled assets?
-How can we add this to a deploy flow, with capistrano?
+* ~Also Heroku requires pre-compiled assets?
+How can we add this to a deploy flow, with capistrano? (note: not needed as the assets:precompile seems to be a task on heroku)~
 * Look at the current ruby and see if it needs rewriting to new more modern concepts
 * Add (unit) tests
 * Move the entire concept from one setting defining the event (and having to destroy everything for any subsequent new event), to being able to schedule multiple events